fraware/ChaosLabs/README.md

 ## Architecture

-ChaosLab's architecture is based on a microservices design.
+ChaosLabs' architecture is based on a microservices design.
 The components interact as follows:

 ![Architecture Diagram](docs/architecture.png)